alphagov/gds-way/logging.md

 The [beats][] tools will detect periods of unavailability.
 They will remember how much they have sent and continue where they left off.
+They also use a protocol which is backpressure-aware, so they will not overload logstash when it comes back online.

 One pattern is to have one process to ship logs to your long-term archive, and a second process to fill the short-term query tool from